envimate/mapmate/README.md

         - detection mechanism of Custom Primitives and Serialized Objects
         - manual definition of Custom Primitives and Serialized Objects
         - customizing the Validation Errors
-    - An all of this is can be achieved through a powerful builder

 ## Resources